 Mere Mortals as Victims of History: Maxwell Zeus

-by David J. LoTempio
+By D. J. LoTempio

 Gateway City had known the footfalls of gods before and therefore was neither shocked nor embarrassed by the presence of Maxwell Zeus.
 Clearly, this deluded mortal bemused the city with his godly carriage and aloofness.
 Gateway City was a jaded city and knew how humans liked to cover themselves with masks and identities.
 But a city is truly indifferent to the individual fates of most mortals and Gateway City, true to this lineage, accepted Maxwell Zeus for face value.
 Plus, he had the stink of Gotham City about him - a place reserved only for sinners and devils and long considered the Hades of cities.
 Surely, Maxwell Zeus must be a god, either that or a demon.